pranay360/TextSum_Data_Generation/README.md

 abstract is extracted using all @highlights in data.

-Vocabulary with 100000 words include UNK and PAD tokens are generated.
+Vocabulary with 200000 words include UNK and PAD tokens are generated.

 Usage:

-CNN Stories Dataset should be in %pwd%/stories
+CNN and DailyMail data should be present in %pwd%/cnn/stories and %pwd%/dailymail/stories

 run mkdir data in the present working directory

-run python convertdata.py
+You can opt for generating both Datasets or one of them using the following arguments-

-The script will also work for Dailymail stories.
+run python convertdata.py --both or --CNN or --DM